Back to People

 Biography

-Walter Theodore "Sonny" Rollins (born September 7, 1930) is an American jazz tenor saxophonist who is widely recognized as one of the most important and influential jazz musicians.
+Walter Theodore "Sonny" Rollins (September 7, 1930 - May 25, 2026) was an American jazz tenor saxophonist who is widely recognized as one of the most important and influential jazz musicians.
 In a seven-decade career, he has recorded over sixty albums as a leader.
 A number of his compositions, including "St. Thomas", "Oleo", "Doxy", "Pent-Up House", and "Airegin", have become jazz standards.
 Rollins has been called "the greatest living improviser" and the "Saxophone Colossus".
-Rollins was born in New York...
+Rollins was born ...

 Also Known As